 In April 2020, the Supreme Court released a bulletin postponing the 2020 bar examination due to the pandemic.
 In September, the Court said that the bar exam will be held in November 2021, in effect cancelling the 2020 bar exam.
 In a groundbreaking move, the High Court stated that the bar examination will be administered in a digital format in 29 local testing centers nationwide.
 The bar exam was again rescheduled to January-February 2022, and finally to a tightly compressed schedule on 4 and 6 February 2022.
 This was a deviation from the previous norm of conducting the bar on the four Sundays of a month.
 The Supreme Court also came up with a condensed bar exam coverage.
 These adjustments were made considering the continuing risk of contagion from COVID-19.

-In May 2021, Jurists officially teamed up with ExamSoft, the official digital platform provider for the January-February 2022 bar exam, to provide reviewees with an enhanced mock bar program using the Examplify application.
+In May 2021, Jurists officially teamed up with ExamSoft, the official digital platform provider for the 2020-2021 bar exam, to provide reviewees with an enhanced mock bar program using the Examplify application.

 In the 2020-2021 bar exam held on 4 and 6 February 2022, Team Jurists overcame the adversity and challenge of the COVID-19 pandemic to write history and to set all-time records in bar exam performance:

 Of the 761 citations for exemplary performance (score of 85% to 90%), 408 were garnered by Jurists bar passers, representing a remarkable 53.61% of the total citations.